Duduosun/spring_frame_bean_trial/README.md

 ================================
 Habitat Test Automation Framework
 ================================
-This project is a customised test automation framework for Habitat Account, which provides structured and standard way of creating automated test scripts for GUI, Mobile and API level tests across Habitat projects
+This project is a customised test automation framework.
+Which provides structured and standard way of creating automated test scripts for GUI, Mobile and API level tests

 This project is derived from Salmon Test Automation Framework Template
 *Description n Features